 |Adult in Resting Position|

 Meal moths can be difficult to eliminate once they've taken up residence, so a good cleaning is a necessary if you’ve experienced and infestation.
 Throw out any contaminated bird seed and wash all containers thoroughly.
-The Wild Birds Unlimited - East Lansing and Okemos, Michigan stores also have the moth pheromone traps.
+The Wild Birds Unlimited - East Lansing, Michigan store also has the moth pheromone traps.
 Place one of these non-toxic traps in the garage to inhibit the development of adult moths.

 The following are a few suggestions to prevent an Indian Meal Moth re-infestation: